grantcolley/best-stories-api/README.md

 ## Implementation Details
 ### Best Stories API
-To retrieve the details of the best *n* stories from the distributed cache, the consumer will call the `getbeststories` minimal API endpoint, specifying the number of stories required.
+To retrieve the details of the best *n* stories from the distributed cache, the consumer will call the `getbeststories/{count:int}` minimal API endpoint, specifying the number of stories required.

 The flow for **Best Stories API** is follows:
 - First check if the cache has been populated, if yes return the required stories from the cache.